 Smith earned her J.D. from the University of New Hampshire School of Law, magna cum laude, and earned her BA from Dartmouth College.
 She was editor in chief of the University of New Hampshire Law Review.
 Smith served as a judicial intern to the Hon.
 James P. Bassett of the Supreme Court of New Hampshire and to the Hon.
 Joseph N. Laplante of the U.S. District Court for the District of New Hampshire.
-A graduate of UNH’s Daniel Webster Scholar Honors Program, Smith is admitted to practice in the state of New Hampshire, and her Maine bar admission is pending.
-She resides in Kennebunk, Maine.
+A graduate of UNH’s Daniel Webster Scholar Honors Program, Smith is admitted to practice in the state of New Hampshire, and her ME bar admission is pending.
+She resides in Kennebunk, ME.

 Michael A. Siedband joins the firm’s Business Restructuring and Insolvency Practice Group.
 His practice will focus on business restructuring and insolvency proceedings, including chapter 11 reorganizations, asset sales and acquisitions, and bankruptcy-related litigation.

 Prior to joining Bernstein Shur, Siedband served for two years as a law clerk to the Hon.
 Bruce A. Harwood and the Hon.
 J. Michael Deasy of the U.S. Bankruptcy Court for the District of New Hampshire.
 Prior to his clerkship, he was an associate at Looney & Grossman, LLP in Boston, Massachusetts, where he focused on bankruptcy, restructuring and commercial litigation.